microshare/microshare.github.io/README.md

 # 3. Contribute

-There is many ways to contribute to this documentation.
+There are many ways to contribute to this documentation.

-The following steps will explains for a non tech how to contribute to this documentation, we will consider that some of the contributor have probably never been on Github before.
-It's just a little bit of tech but quite simple.
+The following steps will explain, in a non-technical way, how to contribute to this documentation.
+We will assume that some of the contributors have probably never been on Github before.
+It's just a little bit of tech but hopefully quite simple.

 ## A. Before all

-We will the three different ways to contribute to this documentation.
+We will outline the three different ways to contribute to this documentation.
 If at any moment you are contributing to the github you have to follow these rules :

 <!> \[ACTION\] <!> should be \[CREATE\], \[UPDATE\] or \[DELETE\] depending on the changes you made.

 #### Microshare Staff

-Always branch off of master; never commit directly to master.
+Always branch off master; never commit directly to master.
 Name your branch :
 - if personal edits : \[ACTION\]yourname-topic
 - if related to a JIRA ticket : #ticketNumber-topic When you are ready to commit, create a new pull request to master from your branch.
-Please make sure to create a Pull Request aka PR with the maximum information about the changes you did.
+Please make sure you create a Pull Request aka PR with detailed information about the changes you made.
-Then the PR will be check and validate by one of the member of the dev team.
+Then the PR will be checked and validated by one of the members of the dev team.
 You can also send a message to jbardin@microshare.io, julienbardin on KeyBase to accelerate the process.

 #### Outside Contributors
 Fork the master branch.